 Professor: Lynsey Romo

-Women and Literature: Women in Comics (ENG 305)
+Women and Literature: Women and Gender in Comics (ENG 305)

-This course looks at the history of women depicted in comic books and graphic novels, as well as the increasingly prominent role of women and LGBTQ+ writers and in creating works of graphic literature.
-How has this increase shaped (or reshaped) how women are written and visually represented in such texts?
-How are comics and graphic novels being defined by a more broadly diverse creative community, including a variety of minority voices?
+Across the course of the twentieth century women, especially, and to a lesser extent LGBTQIA+ characters and comics creators took a more prominent role in the industry.
+How has this shift shaped (or reshaped) how individuals along a complex gender spectrum are written and visually represented in such texts?
+How is graphic literature being defined by a more diverse creative community, including minority voices?
 What perspectives on gender and sexuality are put forth in comics?
-What affordances or constraints does the graphic form offer in representing complex individual positionalities?
+What affordances or constraints do comics provide in presenting complex body narratives?
 How do we evaluate comics and graphic literature in a literature class?

 Course Fulfills: GEP Humanities, GEP U.S. Diversity, College Literature II